Skip to main content

 Specialist Trainee Awards

-The BAUS Section of Trainees now makes three awards each year - the Silver Ureteroscope, the Silver Cystoscope & the Bronze Cystoscope.
-The recipients of these awards, since their instigation, are shown below:
+The BAUS Section of Trainees now makes three awards each year - the Silver & the Bronze Cystoscopes & the Silver Ureteroscope.
+The recipients of these awards, since their instigation, are shown below.
+In addition, we have included the recipients of the Keith Yeates Medal, awarded each year to the outstanding candidate(s) in the Intercollegiate Specialty Examination in Urology (FRCS Urol Part II).

 The Silver Cystoscope Award